arvestad/alv/README.md

 ```
 The `-k` option ensures that `alv` keeps coloring the alignment (by default, piping
 and redirection removes colors), and the `-R` option instructs `less` to interpret color codes.

-## Install

-Recommended installation is with `pip install alv`.

-If you have a half-modern BioPython installed, 3.4 _should_ work.
-BioPython is a dependency and will only get installed automatially with `pip install alv`
-if you are using Python v3.6 or later, because BioPython was apparently not on PyPi before that.

 ## For developers